 - Rhodes Foreshore Park, Rhodes: New fenced playground, with some shade, next to The Connection Rhodes.

-- Phoenix Park, Rhodes: The colourful and artist inspired Phoenix Park was opened at the beginning of 2016.
-It features a wonderful medium sized playground as well as plenty of bbq and picnic spaces, iconic artwork and paths.
+- Phoenix Park, Rhodes: The colourful and artist inspired Phoenix Park features a wonderful medium sized playground as well as plenty of bbq and picnic spaces, iconic artwork and paths.

 - Rhodes Waterside Shopping Centre: Home to Ikea, Rhodes Waterside is a lovely, family friendly shopping centre.
-There is a free monkey bar playground near kid friendly cafes, plus the play area in Ikea.
+There’s a free monkey bar playground near kid friendly cafes, plus the play area in Ikea.

 - Blaxland Riverside Park, Newington: This park is huge, spread over 3 hectares with lots of play equipment best suited for 4yrs+.
 There is a good walking/cycling track and you can even hire bikes here.
 The Armory Wharf Cafe is a great spot for lunch right by the river and there is also another kiosk within the playground area.

-- Medrock Bar & Grill, Meadowbank: This restaurant is right near the wharf and is open for lunch and dinner.
-There is indoor and outdoor seating and we look forward to giving it a try soon.
+- Fork and Spoon, Meadowbank: This cafe is right near the wharf and is open for breakfast and lunch.
+There is indoor and outdoor seating.
+Plus plans to make a kids play area.

 - Memorial Park, Meadowbank: The lovely, tranquil bushlands of the park contain a great nature based playground, bbqs, picnic facilities and a war memorial.